17 of the Most Brilliant Ways to Fix Things with Baking Soda

 Baking soda uses: Salvage a burned pot

 By the time you’ve thought, “What’s that smell?” and then remembered you left the stove on, it’s often too late.
 The bottom of the pot is a blackened mess.
 You can save it, though.
 Scrape out as much food as you can and then fill the pan a quarter full of water.
 Pour in a half cup of baking soda and bring the water to a boil.
 Turn it off and let it sit overnight.
 In the morning, you can clean off the black stuff with ease.
-If that doesn’t work, try one of these other easy ways to clean pots and pans.
+Check out these 9 mistakes you are making with stainless steel cookware.

 Baking soda uses: Make tomatoes taste sweeter